josoroma/etl-pipeline-for-langchain/README.md

 # Supercharge Your Wisdom

+Okay, folks, here's the deal.
+This project is showing us how we can team up OpenAI with our knowledge base or other documents.
+And the cool part?
+We can do these fancy 'semantic searches' and even whip up prompts that we can tweak the generation of the LLM response just the way we like.

 This project contains a Streamlit Chat interface and a Luigi ETL Pipeline that processes and stores documents into a Weaviate Vectorstore instance.

 The ETL pipeline performs several tasks: converting Jupyter notebooks and Python scripts to Markdown format, cleaning the code blocks in the Markdown files, removing unnecessary files and directories, and uploading the processed data to a Weaviate instance.